-- A. Actively participate in the MPO activities to represent public transit interests and ensure awareness and consideration of public transit plans, programs, projects, and policies in MPO decision-making. - B. Cooperate in the development and maintenance of the MTP/LRTP/RTP and TIP as a participating jurisdiction, providing information requested by the MPO in a timely manner relative to public transit projects and services to be deployed within the MPA in order to ensure consideration for inclusion in the MTP/LRTP/RTP and TIP.
-This includes information relative to the availability, or anticipated availability, of federal and local financial aids for public transit improvements and services within the MPA. - C. Cooperate in the development and maintenance of the UPWP as a participating jurisdiction, providing information requested by the MPO in a timely manner related to transit planning activities or technical assistance to be deployed within the MPA for inclusion in the UPWP.
-This includes informing the MPO to the availability, or anticipated availability, of federal and state financial aids and technical assistance for public transit planning activities. - D. Work cooperatively with the MPO and TDOT in the preparation of an Annual Listing of Obligated Projects (ALOP) funded under 23 U.S.C. or 49 U.S.C.
-Chapter 53 to include supplying information about federal obligations of grant funds administered through FTA in a reasonable time following the end of the federal fiscal year. - E. Cooperate with TDOT and KYTC in the development of the Statewide Long Range Transportation Plan (Statewide LRTP) pursuant to the provisions of 23 U.S.C.
-135. - F. Coordinate with the MPO, TDOT, and KYTC in the preparation and maintenance of a Coordinated Public Transit Human Services Transportation Plan. - G. Coordinate with TDOT, KYTC, and the MPO on the conduct of short-range transit plans or operational analyses that affect or inform regional or statewide transportation plans and programs - H. Prepare and submit applications for federal public transportation capital assistance grants and state operating assistance grants and administer approved grants. - I. Collect data to meet the requirements of 49 U.S.C.
-5335 regarding the National Transit - J. At least once per year, present to the MPO an update on local public transit initiatives and priorities that either affect regional transportation plans and programs or that should be considered in their development. - K. Prepare and update paratransit service plans in conformance with the Americans with Disabilities Act of 1990.
+- A. Actively participate in the MPO activities to represent public transit Interests and ensure awareness and consideration of public transit plans, programs, projects, and policies in MPO decision-making. - B. Cooperate in the development and maintenance of the MTP/LRTP/RTP and TIP as a participating jurisdiction, providing information requested by the MPO in a timely manner relative to public transit projects and services to be deployed within the MPA in order to ensure consideration for inclusion In the MTP/LRTP/RTP and TIP.
+This includes Information relative to the availability, or anticipated availability, of federal and local financial aids for public transit improvements and services within the MPA. - c.
+Cooperate In the development and maintenance of the UPWP as a participating jurisdiction, providing Information requested by the MPO in a timely manner related to transit planning activities or technical assistance to be deployed within the MPA for Inclusion In the UPWP.
+This includes Informing the MPO to the availability, or anticipated availability, of federal and state financial aids and technical assistance for public transit planning activities. - D. Work cooperatively with the MPO and TOOT In the preparation of an Annual Listing of Obligated Projects (ALOP) funded under 23 U.S.C. or 49 U.S.C.
+Chapter 53 to include supplying Information about federal obligations of grant funds administered through FTA in a reasonable time following the end of the federal fiscal year. - E. Cooperate with TOOT and KVTC in the development of the Statewide Long Range Transportation Plan (Statewide LRTP) pursuant to the provisions of 23 U.S.C.
+135. - F. Coordinate with the MPO, TOOT, and KYTC in the preparation and maintenance of a Coordinated Public Transit- Human Services Transportation Plan. - G. Coordinate with TOOT, KYTC, and the MPO on the conduct of short-range transit plans or operational analyses that affect or Inform regional or statewide transportation plans and programs. - H. Prepare and submit applications for federal public transportation capital assistance grants and state operating assistance grants and administer approved grants. - Collect data to meet the requirements of 49 U.S.C.
+5335 regarding the National Transit Database. - J. At least once per year, present to the MPO an update on local public transit initiatives and priorities that either affect regional transportation plans and programs or that should be considered in their development. - K. Prepare and update paratranslt service plans in conformance with the Americans with DIsabIllitles Act of 1990.